-In this study, we use a dummy variable (LO) that equals one for common law countries, and 0 for civil law countries.
+In this study, we use a dummy variable that equals one for common law countries, and 0 for civil law countries.
 Common law countries are often denoted to offer stronger legal protection to minority shareholders, as compared to civil law countries.
-In addition, we employ-two alternative measures of country-level institutional infrastructure, the anti-director rights index (ANTIDIR) and the anti self-dealing index (ANTISELF) as robustness tests.4 As we express our first and second hypothesis in null form, this leads to our third hypothesis in the null form as follows:
+As we express our first and second hypothesis in null form, this leads to our third hypothesis in the null form as follows:

 H3.
-The effect of insider trading restrictions on real activities earnings management is not different between firms in countries with strong vs weak institutional infrastructure.
+The effect of insider trading restrictions on real activities earnings management is not different between firms in common law countries and in civil law countries.

-3. Sample data and variables
+3. Sample Data and Variables

 In this section, we describe the sample selection procedure and the design of our dependent and independent variables.
 The sample selection procedure is outlined in Panel A of Table 1.
-We provide the detailed definition of each variable in the Appendix.
+We provide the detailed definition of each variable in Appendix A.

-3.1.
-Sample data
+3.1 Sample data

 We collect the firm-specific financial data of international firms from the Compustat Global database and then merge the data with the insider trading restrictions (ITR) variable (to be described in the next sub-section).
-The sample period is from 1992 to 2007.5 For each firm-year observation, we obtain the firm-level financial variables and employ regression analysis to estimate proxies for real activities earnings management as well as accruals earnings management.
+The sample period is from 1992 to 2007.
+For each firm-year observation, we obtain the firm-level financial variables and employ regression analysis to estimate proxies for real activities earnings management as well as accruals earnings management.
 To be consistent with prior studies, we require our sample to have non-missing firm-year observations on the measures of accruals and real activities earnings management that will be explained in more details in the next sub-section.
 We also exclude firms in countries with no ITR data, firms operating in the financial industries (SIC 6000 to 6999), and firms with book values of total assets of less than US\$10 million and those with missing control variables.
 The industry classification follows Fama and French (1997).
-Before performing any empirical tests, we winsorize all the control variables at
+Before performing any empirical tests, we winsorize all the control variables at the 1 and 99 percent levels to ensure that the results are not attributed to outliers in the data.